hemantdindi/popeye_ui/README.md

 Popeye UI is aimed at running popeye on the k8s environment for which sanity report is generated immediately.

+Using it is very simple, deploy the k8s artefacts using kubectl

 ```sh
 kubectl create -f popeye-ui-namespace.yaml
 kubectl create -f popeye-ui-rbac.yaml